arhat-dev/dukkha/README.md

 make dukkha
 ```

-Then you can find the built executable at `./build/dukkha`
+Then you can find the built executable inside `./build`

 ### Download Pre-built Executables